Golfer Morikawa Wins DP World Tour

 First published in the Nov.
-27 print issue of the Glendale News Press.
+25 print issue of the Outlook Valley Sun.

-The La Cañada High School graduate who frequently played at the Chevy Chase Country Club trailed Northern Irishman Rory McIlroy — who led after three rounds — by three shots going into Sunday but didn’t buckle under pressure.
+The La Cañada High School graduate trailed Northern Irishman Rory McIlroy — who led after three rounds — by three shots going into Sunday but didn’t buckle under pressure.
 After opening the fourth round with six consecutive pars, Morikawa made five birdies in his last seven holes to finish 6-under 66 on the Earth Course at Jumeirah Golf Estates and finished the European Tour season with 5,856.4 points — more than enough defeat fellow American Billy Horschel, who tallied 3,716.2 points.

 Morikawa finished 17 under par for the tournament while McIlroy was 12 under total after bogeying in three of his final four holes.
 Swede Alexander Bjork and Matt Fitzpatrick of England, who won last year’s competition, tied for second place with 14 under.